 At the time of the first Jacobite rebellion, Ruthven Castle was still laid siege by Viscount 'Bonnie' Dundee and burned down.

 Ruthven Barracks is built - 1719 to 1721

-Four infantry barracks were also built at strategic locations at Ruthven, Kilcumeon, Bernera, and Inversnaid to police north Britain.
+Four infantry barracks were built strategically at Ruthven, Kiliwhimin, Bernera, and Inversnaid to police northern Britain.

 Another Jacobite uprising led by Bonnie Prince Charlie - 1745

 In 1745, a 200 strong Jacobite army led by Bonnie Prince Charlie attacked Ruthven Barracks.
 Only 12 men were stationed at the barracks at this time, led by Sergeant Terrence Molloy.
 Amazingly they were able to defend the barracks with only one casualty, who raised his head too high over the battlements.
 The Jacobites lost 2 men, and many more were wounded.

 Only a year later Sergeant Molloy was forced to surrender when the Jacobites again attacked the barracks, but this time with artillery.